Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 I don’t even need to elaborate on this.
 View my pictorial entry of Cingjing here!

-Overall, my minsu stay in Cingjing was quite an experience in itself and I’ll recommend for anyone to try a stay for one night (any more than that will be torturous because I refused to go poop hahaha)!
+Overall, my minsu stay in Cingjing was quite an experience in itself and I’ll recommend for anyone a stay for one night!

-Hope this post gives you good insight on what you can expect from staying at a Taiwan minsu in Cingjing!
+Hope this post gives you good insight on what you can expect from staying at a Taiwanese minsu in Cingjing!

 Visited: Jan 2016